Margo Hayes

 Margo Hayes (born February 11, 1998) is an American professional rock climber from Boulder, Colorado.
 In 2016, she won both the competition bouldering and the competition lead climbing events at the IFSC Climbing World Youth Championships in Guangzhou (China).
-In 2017, she became the first woman in history to climb a graded route, and in 2019, became the first woman in history to complete the "9a+ Trilogy".
+In 2017, she became the first woman in history to climb a graded route, and in 2019, became the first woman in climbing history to complete the coveted "9a+ Trilogy" of Realization, La Rambla, and Papichulo.

 Early life

 Originally a gymnast who trained at CATS Gymnastics in Boulder, Hayes began climbing at age 10.
 She joined Team ABC, a renowned youth climbing program in Boulder, where she was coached by Robyn Erbesfield-Raboutou.
 Hayes' grandfather, Dr. James Morrissey, led the first successful climb of the Kangshung Face on Mt.
 Everest and her father spent time climbing in Yosemite Valley.

 Climbing career

 Competition climbing

 As part of the US National Team, Hayes has competed in all three disciplines (lead climbing, speed climbing, and bouldering) of the International Federation of Sport Climbing competitions.
 In 2015, at the IFSC World Youth Championships in Arco, Italy Hayes won silver both in bouldering and lead, behind Janja Garnbret.

 In 2016, at the IFSC World Youth Championships in Guangzhou (China), she competed in the Juniors category, winning both the bouldering and lead events, placing 15th in speed, and placing first in the overall standings.

 Hayes was one of four women to earn a spot on the 2019 U.S. Overall National Team as a first step to qualifying for the 2020 Olympics climbing competition.